Why would I need a proof of liability letter?

-THE COST TO ADD AN "ADDITIONAL INSURED" to the liability policy is $100 per facility (a Certificate of Insurance is included).
-Recreational Coaches who purchase the coverage may add an additional insured for $125 per facility.
-The additional insured fee is neither prorated nor transferable and will cover the additional insured through the term of the policy year (from December 31 to December 31 of the next year).
+The cost to add an "ADDITIONAL INSURED" to the liability policy is $100 per facility (a Certificate of Insurance is included) for Certified Professionals.
+Certified Tennis Instructors may add an additional insured for $200 per facility.
+The additional insured fee is neither prorated nor transferable and will cover the additional insured through the term of the policy year (from Dec.
+31 to Dec.
+31 of the next year).
 Payment must be received at the World Headquarters with the request for additional coverage.

-Paperwork for proof of additional insured coverage will take at least two weeks for delivery; however, binder coverage will be in effect from the day that proper payment is received by the USPTA Insurance Department.
+Paperwork for proof of additional insured coverage will take up to 48 business hours to be delivered via email in the form of a PDF; however, binder coverage will be in effect from the day that proper payment is received by the USPTA Insurance Department.